Two Models Resting

 1. Matisse Gallery stockbook, purchases 1932-1947, stock no. 679 (confirmed by label removed from back of painting, in curatorial file), purchased from Henri Matisse, summer 1937, as "Repos des modèles".
 The stockbook is in the Pierre Matisse Gallery Archives, Pierpont Morgan Library, New York (Box 171, file 33).

 2. Matisse Gallery stockbook, 1931-1942 (Matisse Gallery Archives, Box 171, file 34).
-According to notes by Henry G. Gardiner, former Curator of Painting and Sculpture, PMA, in curatorial file, Mr. Whitney was the first husband of Gwladys H. Elliott (Mrs. Frank A. Elliott).
+Mr. Whitney was the first husband of Gwladys Hopkins Elliott, to whom he was married from 1931-1940.
 Her second husband, Josiah Marvel Jr. (1904-1955), was appointed first as U.S. envoy in 1946 and then ambassador to Denmark in 1947, a post he held until May 1949.
 According to notations added to the photo captions in Henry Clifford's copies of Courthion's and Escholier's monographs on Matisse (PMA library), "Two Models Resting" accompanied the Marvels to the American Embassy in Copenhagen.
+Gwladys Hopkins Marvel married Frank Abercrombie Elliott (1910-2003) in 1977.